cockroachdb/docs/v2.1/training/locality-and-replication-zones.md

 Add 6 more nodes, this time using the [`--locality`](../configure-replication-zones.html#descriptive-attributes-assigned-to-nodes) flag to indicate that 3 nodes are in the Central region and 3 nodes are in the Western region of the US.

-{{site.data.alerts.callout_info}}To simplify the process of adding more nodes, you'll start them in the background instead of in separate terminals.{{site.data.alerts.end}}

-1. In the same terminal, start node 4:
+1. In a new terminal, start node 4:

     {% include copy-clipboard.html %}
     ~~~ shell